 The method you use to serve depends on what court order you want to modify.

-Motion to Modify from Alaska Court Orders
+Motion to Modify an Alaska Court Orders

 To modify a registered child support order, send a copy of the modification papers to the other party by regular first class mail.